HeikoBlomenkamp/100-days-of-code/r2-log.md

 thinkruby.md: Finished Section 1.1 (The Ruby programming language); added some files, e.g. patch to restore thinkpython2.md from this file.

 ### R2D26
+Repetition of Anki flashcards, and SQL.
+Watched PHP tutorial: Working With Numbers, https://youtu.be/FofSBlAm6Lg; added my site.php to repo.

+### R2D27